When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Introduction

 In this paper, we introduce the \textit{displacement propagation} algorithm for simulating noisy bosonic circuits.
 This approach uses classical samples from characteristic functions to estimate observable expectation values for noisy bosonic computations.
 In particular, the displacement propagation formalism can be thought of as (i) a CV analogue of the Pauli propagation formalism \cite{aharonov2022polynomial,schuster2024polynomial,fontana2023,angrisani2024classically} for DV systems and (ii) a Fourier space version of phase-space simulation algorithms \cite{veitch2012negative,Mari2012,pashayan2015estimating}.
-We show that for the task of estimating local observables in bosonic quantum circuits based on Gaussian and noisy cubic-phase gates, our algorithm scales only exponentially with the number of noisy cubic-phase gates, significantly improving upon the naive doubly exponential scaling.
+We show that for the task of estimating local observables in bosonic quantum circuits based on Gaussian and noisy cubic-phase gates, our algorithm scales only exponentially with the number of noisy cubic-phase gates, significantly improving upon the brute-force doubly exponential scaling.

-Moreover, we use displacement propagation to explore how the computational cost of simulating noisy bosonic circuits depends on the noise rate and on the quantum resources supplied by the unitary gates, revealing several regimes where classical simulation remains efficient, with a runtime linear in the number of noisy cubic-phase gates.
+Moreover, we use displacement propagation to explore how the computational cost of simulating noisy bosonic circuits depends on the noise rate and on the quantum resources supplied by the unitary gates, revealing several regimes where classical simulation is efficient.

-As one might expect, in {noiseless} bosonic circuits, large values of non-Gaussianity~\cite{walschaers2021non} and symplectic coherence~\cite{upreti2025interplay} increase the hardness of classical simulations.
-In the {noisy} case, we also identify regimes where sufficiently small non-Gaussianity leads to efficient classical simulation, in line with these previous results.
-However, intriguingly, we find that also large values of non-Gaussianity and symplectic coherence can render noisy simulations classically easier.
+In {noiseless} bosonic circuits, large amounts of quantum resources such as non-Gaussianity~\cite{walschaers2021non} and symplectic coherence~\cite{upreti2025interplay} increase the runtime of classical simulation algorithms.
+In the {noisy} case, we identify regimes where sufficiently small non-Gaussianity leads to efficient classical simulation, in line with previous results \cite{pashayan2015estimating,chabaud2020classical,chabaud2023resources}.
+However, we also find that large values of non-Gaussianity and symplectic coherence can render noisy simulations classically easier.
 In fact, for sufficiently high values of these resources, even a small amount of noise drives bosonic computations into a regime where the expectation values of a large class of both local and global observables are efficiently simulable.
 Our work thus provides a limit on the allowed noise levels, for different circuit classes and noise models, beyond which bosonic computations become trivial.

 The rest of the paper is structured as follows: In section \ref{sec:prelims}, we detail the preliminary material and notations.
 Section \ref{sec:uniform} shows how a uniform layer of noise renders universal bosonic computations trivial.
 In section \ref{sec:gate_based}, we consider a weaker noise model with noisy single-mode gates and identify phases of the bosonic system where the output expectation values can either be guessed or efficiently classically simulated.
 We identify how the interplay of noise and the multiple computational resources characterizing a bosonic system leads to classicality in the bosonic system.
 Section \ref{sec:displacement_prop} explains the intuition behind the new simulation algorithm introduced in this work, which we term ``displacement propagation''.
 Finally, section \ref{sec:concl} summarizes the work and gives an outlook for future directions.